lizschley/number_six/scripts/documentation/update_process.md

 ## Distinction between running in development and running in production
 ### Also running in development as if it were production (run_as_prod)
 * important note - it is possible to use run_as_prod to create new data, but if you start with existing data and do not explicitly create new unique fields it would be easy to over-write existing data.
 That would be a pain, and if things were automated, could be even a bigger pain to make right.
+* Any format like <CAPS> indicates a [constant](https://github.com/lizschley/number_six/blob/develop/constants/scripts.py).
 - Step 1 will never run in production, because development is the source of truth.
 - In production, the assumption is that the data was already created in development.
 For that reason, we pull the data from the development database and move the file to production and write the data to production.
 This is an **implicit create**.
 Whereas in development, the data that is loaded is new data.
 This is an **explicit create**.
 - The script argument, run_as_prod, is used programatically to update development in the same way as production.
 It was originally designed for testing before there was a production environment, but has evolved as an alternate way to make updates
-- By using run_as_prod as an argument in Step 1, you will not be able to use the wrong input, for example, it forbids using the explicit [create keys](https://github.com/lizschley/number_six/blob/update_process/data/json_templates/updating_dev_input_template.json) (JSON keys beginning with add_) as input and also adds the <PROD_PROCESS_IND> prefix to the file output to the <MANUAL_UPDATE_JSON> directory
+- By using run_as_prod as an argument in Step 1, you will not be able to use the wrong input, for example, it forbids using the explicit [create keys](https://github.com/lizschley/number_six/blob/develop/data/json_templates/updating_dev_input_template.json) (JSON keys beginning with add_) as input and also adds the <PROD_PROCESS_IND> prefix to the file output to the <MANUAL_UPDATE_JSON> directory
 - run_as_prod and real production in Step 3 forbids the explicit creates (key beginning with add_) and will only read json files that are named correctly.
 - Deleting associations work identically in development and production, therefore the input is the same

 ## Details
-- Note - exact paths are in constant variables: constants/scripts.py
 - Adds, creates and deletes ONLY happen in Step 3, but... you can write the following input JSON in <INPUT_TO_UPDATER_STEP_ONE>
    1. Add new standalone records, keys are as follows: 'add_categories', 'add_references', 'add_groups'
    2. Add new Associations, keys are as follows: 'add_paragraph_reference', 'add_group_paragraph'